-SepHold recognises the role of stakeholders and the responsibility of the group towards those individuals or communities that are affected by the operations of SepCem and Métier.
+SepHold recognises the role of all stakeholders and the responsibility of the group towards those individuals or communities that are affected by Sephaku Cement and Métier’s operational activities.
 The group regularly engages with groups that can potentially have an impact on the business.

-SepCem has adopted a policy that is aligned with international best practice in relation to resettlement and compensation.
-By working in partnership with communities, SepCem can develop an understanding of the potential impact its operations may have on adjacent communities, and how to manage the short-term and long-term risks.
+Sephaku Cement (CEMENT) has adopted a policy that is aligned with international best practice in relation to resettlement and compensation.
+By working in partnership with communities, CEMENT understands the potential impact its operations may have on adjacent communities, and how to manage the related risks.
 This strategy is supported by a number of management systems dealing with impact assessment, community engagement processes and social investment.
-The main objective for engagement is to develop a mutually beneficial relationship that will enable SepCem to appropriately deliver on the community expectations while achieving its strategic objectives.
-The two main community expectations identified have been SepCem’s provision of employment opportunities and support for enterprise development initiatives.
+The main objective for engagement is to develop a mutually beneficial relationship that will enable CEMENT to appropriately deliver on the community expectations while achieving its strategic objectives.
+The two main community expectations identified are employment opportunities and support for enterprise development initiatives.

 Enterprise and Supplier development programme

-SepCem has identified job creation and supporting the development of small, medium and micro enterprises (SMMEs) as important factors in the sustainability of the local economy and community development strategy.
-To this end SepCem has developed the Enterprise and Supplier Development programme aimed at mentoring emerging enterprises located in areas it operates in.
-SepCem provides business opportunities and training to SMMEs through the provision of financial and logistical management support.
-The programme encompasses entrepreneurship development initiatives that range from the registration of the enterprises to providing basic business management skills through training, mentoring and coaching.
-Through this programme, community members effectively create jobs through establishing SMMEs, thereby contributing to the empowerment and alleviation of poverty.
+CEMENT has identified job creation and the development of small, medium and micro enterprises (SMMEs) as important factors in the sustainability of the local economy and community development strategy.
+To this end, CEMENT has developed the Enterprise and Supplier Development programme aimed at mentoring emerging enterprises located in areas it operates in.
+CEMENT provides business opportunities and training to SMMEs through financial and logistical management support.
+The programme encompasses entrepreneurship development initiatives that range from the registration of the enterprises to basic business management skills through training, mentoring and coaching.
+Through this programme, community members effectively create jobs by establishing SMMEs, thereby contributing to the empowerment and alleviation of poverty.